chadoliver/stretch-router/specification/routing.md

 As much as possible, operations which work on a track should work on a set of tracks.
 This includes operations like rip-up, changing the PCB layer, and editing track properties.

 ----------------------------------------------------------------------------------------------------
 #### How do we allow the user to push other tracks aside when routing a track?
+How do we determine which tracks cannot be pushed aside?

 This will probably involve creating a 'virtual' obstacle at the head of the active track.